Panic Attack: What To Do When It Happens

 • Feeling the urge to defend yourself

-While these symptoms can be uncomfortable and unsettling, panic attacks are not life-threatening.
-If you've experienced some of these symptoms, you may have had a panic attack.
 If you have panic disorder, you may feel worried about having more panic attacks, which could cause further episodes.
-However, there are ways to work around these attacks and find relief.
+However, there are ways to manage anxiety and reduce the stress associated with panic disorder.

 What causes panic attacks?

-trigger is an event that causes an emotional reaction.
+A trigger is an event that causes an emotional reaction.
 The word "trigger" is associated with stimuli that remind individuals of traumatic events.
 When having a panic attack unrelated to trauma, you might refer to these events as "inciting events."
 A few common inciting events that might bring on panic attacks can include the following:

 • Scents